-Michael Cohen Spotted Dining Out With Friends Potentially Violating His Furlough From Prison
+Michael Cohen Spotted Dining Out With Friends, Potentially Violating His Furlough From Prison

 One former warden said that the night out didn’t look right and could be considered a violation of the terms of his release.
 The former warden also noted that he had never seen a furlough include social activities.

-Another expert, a prominent Manhattan attorney, said that the visit wasn’t something that they’d ever seen before with a furlough and that it could be an abuse of the privilege of being released because of the pandemic.
+Another expert, a prominent Manhattan attorney, said that the visit wasn’t something that they’d ever seen before with a furlough, and that it could be an abuse of the privilege of being released because of the pandemic.